nanzycharris/ProjectOne/README.md

 # ProjectOne
 Project 1 - TollTally app

-TollTally is an application created using APIs.
+TollTally is an application coded in JavaScript and jQuery that uses APIs for its funcionality.

 TollTally allows the user to calculate and predict routinely transportation expenses within the Dallas-Fort Worth area.